zephraph/notes/Projects/Custom Mechanical Keyboard.md

 _ugh_.
 The guide has a little tip saying "Oh, you can skip downloading these tools and just run this powershell thing too."
 Frustrating.
 Anyway, won't dwell on unnecessary work already done, moving along.

+The next step requires `inf2cat`.
+This is provided by the windows driver kit as mentioned above.
+Wherever you installed that there should be a `bin/selfsign` directory where `inf2cat.exe` lives.

 ## Resources